Niloy333/eegFloss/README.md

 ### Usability Graph
 <img src="https://hochschule-rhein-waal.sciebo.de/s/MO0QuL2M0mYwM22/download" alt="Usability Graph" width="900">
- >The usability graph of a sample Zmax recording showing (a) a windowed spectrogram of the EEG Left channel, (b) its usability scores, (c) the normalized acceleration calculated from tri-axial ACC data, (d) a windowed spectrogram of the EEG Right channel, and (e) its usability scores.
+Figure 2: The usability graph of a sample Zmax recording showing (a) a windowed spectrogram of the EEG Left channel, (b) its usability scores, (c) the normalized acceleration calculated from tri-axial ACC data, (d) a windowed spectrogram of the EEG Right channel, and (e) its usability scores.

 ### Hypnogram
 <img src="https://hochschule-rhein-waal.sciebo.de/s/cCDp7AW8q8TdQiY/download" alt="Hypnogram" width="900">
->eegFloss outputs of a sample Zmax recording showing spectrograms of (a) EEG Left and (b) EEG Right channels, (c) the normalized acceleration, (d) hypnogram based on the artifact-rejected autoscores, and (e) the mobility labels with TIB bounded by Lights Out and Lights On moments
+Figure 3: eegFloss outputs of a sample Zmax recording showing spectrograms of (a) EEG Left and (b) EEG Right channels, (c) the normalized acceleration, (d) hypnogram based on the artifact-rejected autoscores, and (e) the mobility labels with TIB bounded by Lights Out and Lights On moments

 **See `sample_data\Zmax\output` for more sample outputs.**